-The federal Office of Special Education Programs requires that all early childhood students with disabilities in grades PreK reported in I-Star must have a valid early childhood Educational Environment (EE) Code of 23-27 or 30-33.
+The federal Office of Special Education Programs requires that all early childhood students with disabilities in prekindergarten or age 4 in kindergarten reported in I-Star must have a valid early childhood Educational Environment (EE) Code of 23-27 or 30-33.

-NOTE: Beginning with the 2020-2021 school year, a 5 year old that is in Kindergarten is not considered Early Childhood and should not be designated with an Early Childhood Educational Environment (EE) code.
+NOTE: A 5-year-old who is in kindergarten is not considered early childhood and should not be designated with an early childhood EE Code.